ryusei-hayashi/test-repo/README.md

 # Test Repo
-This repository is for Deploying [Test App](https://ryusei-test-repo.streamlit.app).
+This repository is for Deploying [EgGMAn](https://ryusei-test-repo.streamlit.app).

-## Test App
+## EgGMAn
-[Test App](https://ryusei-test-repo.streamlit.app) retrieves music that has both the worldview of the game and the atmosphere of the scene.
+[EgGMAn](https://ryusei-test-repo.streamlit.app) retrieves music that has both the worldview of the game and the atmosphere of the scene.

 ### Usage
 #### Input Music